privacytools/static-sites/chat/privacy.md

 It is your sole responsibility to keep your user name, password and other sensitive information confidential.
 Actions taken using your credentials shall be deemed to be actions taken by you, with all consequences including service termination, civil and criminal penalties.

-If you become aware of any unauthorised use of your account or any other breach of security, you must notify us immediately by sending an email to security@privacytools.io.
-Suspicious devices can be deleted using the User Settings management tools in a Matrix client such as https://riot.im/app, and users should manage good password hygiene (e.g. using a password manager) and change their password if they believe their account is compromised.
+If you become aware of any unauthorized use of your account or any other breach of security, you must notify us immediately by sending an email to security@privacytools.io.
+Suspicious devices can be deleted using the User Settings management tools in a Matrix client such as https://riot.privacytools.io/, and users should manage good password hygiene (e.g. using a password manager) and change their password if they believe their account is compromised.

 If you forget your password (and you have registered an email address) you can use the password reset facility to reset it.